EnigmaCurry/d.rymcg.tech/README.md

 that will generate a config file from environment variables, which is run automatically before each container startup.

-The `.env` files are to be kept secret (as they include things like passwords and keys) and are therefore excluded from the git repository via `.gitignore`.
+The `.env` files are to be kept secret in each project directory (as they include things like passwords and keys) and are therefore excluded from the git repository via `.gitignore`.
 Each project includes a `.env-dist` file, which is a sample that must be copied to create your own secret `.env` file and edited according to the example.
+(Or run `make config` to run a wizard to create the `.env` file for you by answering some questions.)

 Many samples of docker-compose that you may find on the internet map native host directories into the container paths. **Host-mounted directories are considered